Support for children with SEND in early years

 Childcare providers are trained and follow advice and guidance to help all children they look after to develop.
 There are lots of different ways they can play with and help your child to learn, so they will try and find methods that work best for them.
 Those working with your child will be given a booklet called Best Practice Guidance to make sure your child's needs are met, alternatively you can read a family guide to the Best Practice Guidance (PDF, 808.5 KB).

 Ages 2 to 3 years old

-When your child is between 2 and 3, a review must take place to track their progress and you will get a short written summary of their development.
-The document will outline your child’s strengths and highlight any areas where development is not as expected.
+When your child is between 2 and 3, a review must take place to track their progress.
+A document will be provided summarising your child’s strengths and highlight any areas where development is not as expected.
 Your childcare provider will discuss this with you and put support in place if this is needed.

 If necessary, your child’s early years provider will put extra help in place for your child and come up with a plan with you.
 They must follow the national requirements set out in the SEND code of practice.